Gregg Leakes Fires Back To Defend Wife NeNe After Fans Criticize Her For Seemingly Insensitive Cancer Comments

 According to Bossip, on Saturday, December 1, Gregg Leakes recently took to Instagram to address the situation.
 With a beautiful photo of NeNe, he offered a lengthy caption to defend his wife.
 Gregg opted to give fans a glimpse of their situation through his wife’s eyes and encouraged fans to pray for her instead of criticizing her.

-Gregg wrote, “I never even taught about someday we might be in this position but here we are in the struggle of life Damn!
+“I never even taught about someday we might be in this position but here we are in the struggle of life Damn!
 This woman right here has put a mountain on her back and carried it with grace.
 She’s given so much of herself.
 You Nene, steps up to the plate, bats and knock it out the park every time.
 Something a lot of women can’t do or wouldn’t.
 So what she hit a wall and her cup run over!
-Pray for her, encourage her, lift her up.”
+Pray for her, encourage her, lift her up,” Gregg wrote.

 View this post on Instagram